 "[We recommend] the retention and repair of original windows whenever possible.
 We believe that the repair and weatherization of existing wooden windows is more practical than most people realize and that many windows are unfortunately replaced because of a lack of awareness of techniques for evaluation, repair, and weatherization.
 Wooden windows which are repaired and properly maintained will have greatly extended service lives while contributing to the historic character of the building.
 Thus, an important element of a building's significance will have been preserved for the future."
 (Emphasis supplied).

 Vinyl (PVC) Frames

-Vinyl deteriorates when exposed to ultra violet (UV) rays.
-Those of us of a certain age remember well how vinyl dash boards in the ol' Chevy used to crack and split after only a few years exposure to sunlight.
+Vinyl also deteriorates when exposed to ultraviolet (UV) rays.
+Those of us of a certain age remember well how vinyl dashboards in the old Chevy used to crack and split after only a few years exposure to sunlight.
 The vinyl is better these days.
 UV inhibitors retard deterioration, but nothing can stop it entirely.
 Vinyl window parts, especially the thin, flexible vinyl used in balance mechanisms, will deteriorate over time with repeated use.
-After a few years they become brittle, break and need to be replaced.
+After a few years, they become brittle, break and need to be replaced.

 Leaking Insulated Glass Units

 Double- and triple-pane glass in thermal windows are manufactured in what are called Insulated Glass Units (IGUs).
 Spacers between the glass panes not only separate the panes but seal in the gas between the panes.
 Air between panes of glass must be very dry.
 If the spacer holding that two panes of glass together springs a leak, moist room air will get between the panes and condensation will form, which may lead to mold, mildew and other nasties inside your IGU where you cannot get at it.
 There is no cure for this problem.
 It cannot be repaired.
 The entire unit has to be replaced.